FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 -----

+## Summary

 I think before we get started on anything, we need to address the elephant in the room.
 Your computer specs will determine your ability to VTube and stream in general.

+This section will go over what I would consider the minimum requirements for streaming, how to find out if you meet these requirements, and what you can do if you don't meet these requirements.

+{: .note}
 While this section can be a bit technical, I will try my best to explain things as easily as possible so that people who aren't familiar with computers can understand.

 ## What is the Minimum Computer Specs for VTubing/Streaming?